Heart Failure and Biventricular Pacemakers

 People with heart failure who have poor ejection fractions (measurement that shows how well the heart pumps with each beat) are at risk for fast irregular heart rhythms -- some of which can be life-threatening -- called arrhythmias.
 Currently, doctors use an ICD to prevent these dangerous rhythms.
 The device works by detecting such a rhythm and shocking the heart back to normal.

-These devices can combine biventricular pacing with anti-tachycardia (fast heart rate) pacing and internal defibrillators (ICDs) to deliver treatment as needed.
+These devices can combine biventricular pacing with anti-tachycardia pacing (to slow down the heart rate) and internal defibrillators (ICDs) to deliver shocks as needed.
 Current studies are showing that resynchronization may even lessen the amount of arrhythmia that occurs, decreasing the times the ICD needs to shock the heart.
 These devices are improving heart failure patients' quality of life as well as improving their safety.